 Both BigCommerce and Shopify allow you to set up a variety of shipping rules, such as:

 - Calculated (“real-time”) shipping rates from third-party carriers

 BigCommerce, however, wins when it comes to providing customers with third-party real-time shipping rates—making it available on all of its plans.
-With Shopify, you’ll need to be on a $299 Advanced Shopify plan to unlock this feature.
+With Shopify, you’ll need to be on the $299 Advanced Shopify to unlock this feature.

 One thing to note is that Shopify can provide real-time shipping quotes and discounts on any plan if you choose to use Shopify Shipping and its partner couriers.